bblazej92/url-shortener/docs/introduction.rst

 #.
 Using algorithm described in Solution we are collision resistant
 #.
 Having many servers handling traffic and many shards of mongodb which internally replicate data between shard our infrastructure is NSPOF
 #.
 Installing Check_MK monitoring and set sending email/sms on any serious warning and failure
+#.
+Monitoring of response time for views

 Why mongo?
 ----------

-According to CAP theorem we can have 2 of 3: Consistency, Availability, Partition Tolerance I think that consistency in more important than availability in this service and mongodb has both consistency and partition tolerance.
+According to CAP theorem we can have 2 of 3: Consistency, Availability, Partition Tolerance I think that consistency is more important than availability in this service and mongodb has both consistency and partition tolerance.
 What is more mongodb is stable and widely-used db.